-As modern consumers become more open to embracing opportunities for frictionless transactions faster, the demand for wearable technology keeps increasing.
+As modern consumers become more open to embracing opportunities for frictionless transactions faster, the banking trends demand wearable technology keeps increasing.
 Considering the increasing popularity of such devices, seamless user experience has become a priority for main industry players.
 Consumers no longer expect their wearable devices to help them achieve their fitness goals; increasingly more want these devices to manage their finances and enable them to live better, more organized, and effortless financial lives.

 Some financial institutions are starting to adopt wearables mainly to facilitate transactions and drive faster payments, paving the way to the materialization of a new type of customer experience.

 By the end of 2021, a whopping 500 million wearables will be sold, including fitness devices, Bluetooth headsets, smartwatches, and others.
 In terms of sales, it looks like a third will most likely be triggered by smartwatches.
-Due to their popularity among modern consumers, banks have started to optimize their investment pools, spending more on wearable tech, better targeting customers interested in smartwatch-ready apps that can help them manage their finances more seamlessly.
+Due to their popularity among modern consumers, banks have started to optimize their investment pools, spending more on wearable tech, better-targeting customers interested in smartwatch-ready apps that can help them manage their finances more seamlessly.

 Financial institutions can also use wearable technology to their advantage.
 As opposed to other devices like computers and laptops, wearables feature biometric security and additional signature models that are nearly impossible to reproduce.
 That being said, authentication becomes even more secure, thus reducing the risk of infringement and financial fraud.